QuantEcon/QuantEconHub/google-hub/README.md

 It might say `<pending>`, which means that your IP is being assigned.
 Running the command again in a few minutes should clear it up.

-:warning: Make sure you don't _delete_ (i.e., `docker rm`) the container.
-If you want to exit the container or quit the terminal window,you can restart it by running `docker ps -a`, noting the name of the `quantecon/google-hub` image (e.g., something like `admiring_mirzakhani`), and running `docker start -ai admiring_mirzakhani`).
+:warning: Make sure you don't close the terminal window until you're done setting up things like authentication.
+Once you exit the container, you'll lose the secret token necessary to continue working with this instance.

 We have some reports that `docker ps -a` doesn't work on some Windows versions.